Tight Bounds for Sparsifying Random CSPs: Introduction

 If we assume the above claim is true, then creating a sparsifier which preserves $O(n^{c+1} / \eps^2)$ constraints follows almost immediately by random sampling.
 Indeed, if we sample the constraints of $C$ at rate roughly $\frac{1}{\eps^2 \cdot n^{r-c-1}}$, then for every assignment $\psi$ such that at least one assignment is satisfied, we should expect at least

 constraints to survive.
-By a Chernoff bound then, a random subsampling will preserve the fraction of satisfied assignments for assignment $\psi$ with probability $1 - 2^{- \Omega(n)}$, which is sufficiently large to survive a union bound over all $2^{O_r(n)}$ possible assignments $\psi$.
-Thus, our subsampling at rate roughly $\frac{1}{\eps^2 \cdot n^{r-c-1}}$ will constitute a sparsifier for $C$ with high probability.
+By a Chernoff bound then, a random subsampling will preserve the fraction of satisfying assignments for assignment $\psi$ with probability $1 - 2^{- \Omega(n)}$, which is sufficiently large to survive a union bound over all $2^{O_r(n)}$ possible assignments $\psi$.
+Thus, our (reweighted) subsampling at rate roughly $\frac{1}{\eps^2 \cdot n^{r-c-1}}$ will constitute a sparsifier for $C$ with high probability.

 To see why the claim above is true, we start by considering any assignment $\psi$ which satisfies at least one assignment, and we assume that in each block of $n$ variables $\psi$ has at least one $1$ and at least one $0$, i.e.,